boiniraj/Insurance-System-for-Health/README.md

 2. **Eureka Server**: Service registry for discovering and registering microservices.
 3. **API Gateway**: Manages routing for microservices, providing a unified entry point for clients.
 4. **Admin Server**: Monitors and manages the various microservices, including health checks and application status.

+## API Development
+- **RESTful APIs**: A comprehensive set of RESTful APIs were developed to manage user authentication, profile management, application submissions, eligibility determination, and more.
+- **Swagger**: Used for API documentation, providing an interactive interface for testing APIs.
+- **Postman**: Extensively used to test API endpoints, validate responses, and simulate client-server interactions.

 ## Modules
 1. **Administration Module (Admin)**